lowRISC/opentitan/hw/ip/csrng/doc/_index.md

 That is either physical entropy, or the output of a DRNG which itself has been seeded (and possibly reseeded) with physical entropy.
 In CC terms, "entropy strings" (when used in this document without a qualifier) should be understood to come from either a PTG.2 or PTG.3 class RNG.

+### Security

+All module assets and countermeasures performed by hardware are listed in the hjson countermeasures section.
+Labels for each instance of asset and coutermeasure are located throughout the RTL source code.

+The bus integrity checking for genbits is different for software and hardware.
+Only the application interface software port will have a hardware check on the genbits data bus.
+This is done to make sure repeated values are not occurring.
+Only 64 bits (out of 128 bits) are checked, since this is statistically significant, and more checking would cost more silicon.
+The application interface hardware port will not have this check.
+It is expected that the requesting block (EDN) will do an additional hardware check on the genbits data bus.

 ## Compatibility
 None.